 At the same time, companies are frequently not aware of the sort of third-party services their employees use on a day-to-day basis either out of habit or to increase their efficiency.
 Popular file transfer or sharing platforms like Google Drive or Dropbox or even social media messaging applications are regularly used to share information in the workplace.

 It is easy to imagine how things can go wrong from here: data accidentally shared publically, sent to the wrong recipient, saved on unauthorized computers, all with a simple click.
 In other words: data loss just waiting to happen.
 How can companies protect themselves from this very real threat to their data security?
 This is where content aware protection comes into play.

 Data Loss Prevention tools like Endpoint Protector were built to address these risks.
-With its Content Aware Protection module, our product aims to curb the threat to data security by monitoring and controlling data transfers on company networks while at the same time offering a smooth user-friendly experience that greatly reduces implementation times.
+With its Content Aware Protection module, our product aims to curb the threat to data security by monitoring and controlling data transfers on company networks while at the same time offering a smooth, user-friendly experience that significantly reduces implementation times.

 Here are the top five reasons Endpoint Protector’s Content Aware Protection (CAP) module is the easiest-to-use tool of its kind on the market.